flatironinstitute/dendro-old/README.md

 If you want to [host your own compute resource](./doc/host_compute_resource.md) for processing, you will need a Linux machine with optional access to a Slurm cluster or AWS resources.

-## Projects, Files and Jobs

-Protocaas organizes datasets into projects, files and jobs, streamlining your data management process.
-Each project is associated with an owner and a compute resource and can include optional collaborators.
-You can choose to make your projects public or private.
-Each project consists of files and processing jobs.

-Project files serve as either pointers to external data sources (e.g., DANDI assets) or as the output of specific processing jobs.
-These files are typically formatted in NWB (Neurodata Without Borders) format.
-To get started, you can use the DANDI import tool to seamlessly import data from DANDI repositories.
-Once imported, you can define processing jobs, such as spike sorting, that take these raw data files as input and generate new project files as output.
-Project files are immutable.

-## Files and Jobs are Tightly Linked

-The full provenance history of each file is stored within a Protocaas project.
-Each generated file is associated with a unique job that generated it, and each job has links to its input and output files.
-If a file is deleted, then all jobs that link to that job (either as an input or an output) are also deleted.
-Similarly, if a job is deleted, then the linked files are also deleted.
-Thus, in a pipeline, deleting a single file can have a cascading effect in deleting files and jobs throughout the project.
-In this way, Protocaas files always have a full provenance record.

-Files and jobs can also be automatically deleted if a new job is queued that would overwrite existing files.
-Note that existing files (and jobs) are deleted when the new job is *queued* (not *run*).

-## Processing Apps

-Protocaas processing tools are organized into plugin apps which are containerized executable programs.
-At this point, there are only [a few processing apps available](https://github.com/scratchrealm/pc-spike-sorting), including:

-- Spike sorting using Kilosort 2.5
-- Spike sorting using Kilosort 3
-- Spike sorting using MountainSort 5

-As the project matures, we will add more apps to this list.
-Users can also contribute their own processing apps.

 ## Getting started

 ### Upload raw ephys data to DANDI